- Cyclone Modifications

 - Cyclone Orientation

 This web page provides general information on cyclone design, a detailed dimensioned drawing you can use to build your own cyclone from my plans, a spreadsheet that will let you design larger and smaller cyclones of this same design, and some of the details that led to developing this cyclone design.
 The following Build Cyclone web page provides more detail on the steps to build this cyclone.
 I believe most woodworkers can use these plans and building instructions to end up with not only the most affordable to install, but also the best fine dust collection system available today.
 By 2004 thousands had already built their cyclones from these plans and building instructions.
 At that time Clear Vue Cyclones began making these cyclones for those who did not have the time or patience to build their own.
-In early 2013 over 20,000 people worldwide use and love these cyclones because they work incredibly well.
+Now over 25,000 people worldwide use and love these cyclones because they work incredibly well.
 Many have provided their suggestions, feedback, and questions to help improve these pages so most can build their cyclones without needing to contact me for additional help during the building process.
 Before you dive into building your own cyclone or blower, please be aware that if built improperly this equipment can cause property damage, hurt, and even kill, so please read the disclaimer make sure all you do is safe.
 With no sheet metal experience, most can build their cyclone in less than ten hours work, their blower in about six hours work, and their entire system with a full shop of ducting in under forty hours of work.
 If you don't want to take the time to build your own cyclone and blower, then you should seriously consider buying a Clear Vue Cyclone or a kit from my son.